OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 **Turbine motion definition**

-The definition of the turbine motion are only used when AnalysisType=1, but must always be present in the input file.
+The definition of the turbine motion are only used when `AnalysisType=1`, but must always be present in the input file.

 The base motion is given in the same way for basic or advanced geometries.
-The motion of the base may be: fixed (`BaseMotionType=0`), sinusoidal (`BaseMotionType=1`) or arbritrary (`BaseMotionType=2`).
+The motion of the base may be: fixed (`BaseMotionType=0`), sinusoidal (`BaseMotionType=1`) or arbitrary (`BaseMotionType=2`).
 The turbine base motion is applied at each time step before applying the initial position and orientation of the turbine base.
 A sinusoidal motion implies that one degree of freedom (`DegreeOfFreedom`) of the turbine base is moving according to a sine function of a given amplitude (`Amplitude`) and frequency (`Frequency`), with zero phase.
-The 6 possible degrees of freedom corresponds to translations or rotations of the base frame in global coordinates (g).
+The 6 possible degrees of freedom correspond to translations or rotations of the base frame in global coordinates (g) (e.g. surge, sway, heave, roll, pitch, yaw).
-An arbitrary motion is specified via a CSV file (`BaseMotionFileName`) which contains 19 columns: time, 3 translations (global), three successive rotations (global), 3 translation velocities, 3 rotational velocities (omega, in global), 3 translational acceleration and 3 rotational accelerations (alpha, in global).
+An arbitrary motion is specified via a CSV file (`BaseMotionFileName`) which contains 19 columns: time, 3 translations (global), three successive rotations (global), 3 translation velocities, 3 rotational velocities (omega, in global), 3 translational accelerations and 3 rotational accelerations (alpha, in global).
 Example of arbitrary input files are given in :numref:`ad_inputfiles_examples`.

 An example of inputs for a sinusoidal surge motion is given below: